grfrost/aparapi-builder-cmake/README.md

-Before you start I suggest updating XCode amnd ensuring you have command line tools installed
+On Mac OSX I suggest updating XCode and ensuring you have clang command line tools installed

 We will need
 ```